biomed kitchen

 seeds of the practice

-Our story begins in East Timor in 2004, providing pro-bono clinical engineering support to hospitals and clinics.
+The story of biomed kitchen began in East Timor in 2004, providing volunteer clinical engineering support to hospitals and clinics.

 • Award-winning medical device and system designs